Camp wolf willow

 Cancellation Policy: We require 14 days notice for any cancellations or changes.
 Reservations cancelled more than 14 days prior to stay will be refunded 100% minus a 10% cancellation fee.
 Early departures or no shows will be chargeable at the full rate.

 Camping is an outdoor experience.
-Therefore, no reimbursement will be approved for discomforts of nature including rain, snow, temperature change and insects.
+Therefore, no reimbursement will be approved for discomforts of nature including rain, snow, temperature change, air quality and insects.

 These rules and regulations are made for your protection and the enjoyment of all campers.
 Any violation of these may result in additional fees and/or eviction without refund.